MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/security-update-status.md

 ms.service: o365-proplus-itpro
 localization_priority: Normal
 recommendations: false
-description: "Provides Office admins information about Microsoft 365 Apps security currency within their environment"
+description: "Guidance for Office admins on how to use the security update status feature in the Microsoft 365 Apps admin center."
 ---

 # Overview of the security update status report in the Microsoft 365 Apps admin center

-You can use the security update status page in the Microsoft 365 Apps admin center to see which devices have installed the latest security updates for Office.
+The security update status page in the [Microsoft 365 Apps admin center](https://config.office.com) gives you insights into which devices have installed the latest security updates for Office.
+This information can help you keep your environment secure.

 ## Requirements for using security update status
 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later
 - A version of Windows 10 supported by Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business
 - Microsoft 365 (or Office 365) for Business Standard, Business Premium, A3, A5, E3, or E5 subscription plan
-- Device must be part of inventory in the Microsoft 365 Apps admin center
+- Device must be part of [inventory](inventory.md) in the Microsoft 365 Apps admin center

-## How to view security state status
+## How to view security update status

+To view the security update status for the devices in your inventory, perform the following steps:

-1. Go to the [Microsoft 365 Apps admin center](https://config.office.com), click **Health** and then click **Security update status** in the left-hand navigation.
-For information on using the admin center and enabling preview features, see [Overview of the Microsoft 365 Apps admin center](overview.md).
+1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com), and then go to **Health** > **Security Update Status** in the navigation pane.
 2. If you haven't viewed security update status before, complete the setup wizard.
+3. After you complete the wizard, insights about active devices will start to appear on the page within two hours.
+An active device is a device where a user has launched an Office app, such as Word or Excel.

-## Security update status
+## Update status insight

+The **Update status** insight on the **Security Update Status** page shows you what percentage of your devices have the most recent security update.
+The date of the most recent security update is listed at the top of the page for reference.
+For a list of security updates, see [Release notes for Microsoft Office security updates](/officeupdates/microsoft365-apps-security-updates).

-The security update status view shows what percentage of your devices have the most recent security update.
-Your devices are evaluated against the latest release patch date (depending on the assigned channel) and can be in three categories.
+Your devices in inventory are evaluated against the latest release update date (depending on the assigned update channel).
+Devices can be in one of the following three categories.

-- Up to date – Device that has installed the [latest security patch](/officeupdates/microsoft365-apps-security-updates)
+- **Up to date** - The device has installed the most recent security update.
-- Not up to date – Device that has not installed the most recent security update
+- **Not up to date** - The device hasn't installed the most recent security update.
-- Unknown – Status of the security update could not be retrieved.
+- **Unknown** - The security update status for the device couldn't be retrieved.

-You can also drill down into all devices on or view the devices that are not up to date.
+You can also drill down into all devices or a filtered view of the devices that aren't up to date.

-An additional view is to view the update status by channel for each channel you have Microsoft 365 Apps installed from.
-This chart shows the number of devices in that channel and how many of them have updated to the latest security update.
-You can also view the Goal status for each channel.

-## Set a goal for updating devices
+## Goal insight

+The **Goal** insight on the **Security Update Status** page can help you track your progress on getting devices up to date and secure with each security update.

-To set a goal for updating devices and view your progress against that goal, click **Set a goal** on the Security device status page.
-You can specify the percentage of devices you want to update and the schedule for meeting that target.
-This doesn't create any policies or changes to your devices.
-It is used only for reporting on the security update status page.
+To set a goal, choose **Set goal**.
+You can specify the percentage of devices you want to update within a given timeframe, in days, for meeting that goal.

+Setting a goal doesn't create any policies or changes to your devices.
+The goal is used only for your personal reporting on the **Security Update Status** page.

+## Update status by channel insight

+The **Update status by channel** insight on the **Security Update Status** page shows you the update status of devices in your inventory based on their update channel.
+You can also see the **Goal status** for each update channel, based on the goal you have set.